a2ruan/analyzer_server/README.md

-# analyzer_server
+# Analyzer Server
-Python based analyzer webserver for automated log parsing.
+This is a python webserver capable of automatically generating reports from test data via text recognition.
+This application is designed to function as a scalable data processing microservice.
 Powered using Python FastAPI and Bootstrap.

 # Features
 1. Automated report generation when connected to test database